secondwdd/learngit/readme.txt

-Git is a distribuated version control system;
+GIt is a distribuated version control system;
-Git is free software;
+Git is a free software distrbuted control system;